idearium/idearium-lib/docusaurus/docs/fetch.md

 To use `@idearium/fetch`, simply require it at the top of your file.

-It is simply a fetch wrapper that automatically parses the body response into a property `result.
+It is simply a fetch wrapper that automatically parses the body response into a property `result`.

 ```js
 const { ...response, result } = await fetch('...', { fetchOpts });